 The writer Arthur Koestler was a clever man, but he had no idea of anything beyond technique.
 He heard of the state in Kendo and Zen where an action takes place without any conscious decision, ‘Now I will do this’.
 He believed this must be a conditioned reflex.
 One who has practised Kendo continuously for a long time will acquire these reflex actions; they will take place without his intention.
 This was Koestler’s explanation.
 He thought the movements would be automatic, like an experienced driver automatically braking when a child runs across.

-But this idea is quite wrong.
+This idea is quite wrong.
 Why is it wrong?
-Because the reflex action merely produced what has been repeatedly done before.
+Because the reflex action merely produces what has been repeatedly done before.
 There is nothing new in it.
-And in fact in Judo and Kendo, one can control such an opponent through his reflexes.
-If I do usthisue, he will do usthatue – automatically, every time.
+In fact in Judo and Kendo, one can control such an opponent through his reflexes.
+If I do [this] position, he will do [that] automatically, every time.

 The interpretation of the Chinese characters is quite involved, but ‘Purposeless’ is from the meaning ‘no symbol’, ‘no form’.
 The second element of the character is literally an elephant, and the tradition is that the Chinese came across the bones of an elephant before they had ever seen one.
 They pieced together the bones and tried to construct the form of the elephant; hence the character for elephant came also to mean an abstract form, or a symbol.
 One point of the story is that inspiration will flash only when mind is cleared of laying traps and clever counters, and winning and losing generally.
 It is Purposeless who finds the black pearl of inspiration.